ugnius-s/GladiatusAutomation/README.md

 ## How to change scripts? ##

 At this moment, there are no interface to manage automation, thus we have to do it manual way.
 You will find script execution at the bottom of main.py file.
 Feel free to create your own execution order.
-Note, that currently only 4 scripts are available.
+Note, that currently 5 scripts are available.

 ## * Job Stables * ##